iip-ecosphere/platform/platform/managementUI/README.md

 `ng serve` in the project folder of the management UI.

+If you also need to download generated artifacts (templates), please

+- Execute `ng serve --proxy-config proxy.conf.json` instead of `ng serve`
+- Execute in an own shell `node server.js`

 If you also need a running application (all tests shall be developed so that executing an application is optional although decreasing the test coverage), please execute in an own shell

 - `cd gen/platform`